Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

  * @param owner the permissioned owner of the OperatorSet on L2 that can be used by downstream contracts to authorize actions
  * @param maxStalenessPeriod the maximum staleness period of the operatorSet *
- * @dev A staleness period of 0 allows for certificates to be verified against any timestamp in the past
+ * @dev A `maxStalenessPeriod` of 0 completely removes staleness checks, allowing certificates to be validated regardless of their timestamp
- * @dev Staleness periods should not be greater than 0 and less than the update cadence of the `OperatorTables`, since
+ * @dev A nonzero `maxStalenessPeriod` has a floor of the table update cadence, which is the frequency at which operator tables are expected
- *      certificates would be unable to be validated against.
-The update cadence is set by the owner of the CrossChainRegistry
+ *      to be updated.
+The table update cadence is set by the owner of the `CrossChainRegistry` */ struct OperatorSetConfig {
- */
-struct OperatorSetConfig {
     address owner;